 About Digby War Memorial

 Digby War Memorial Hall is a community building at the centre of a small, rural village.
 The Hall runs coffee mornings, community cinema shows and hosts a variety of user groups.
 From judo for children to bowling and kurling for the U3A!
-The hall offer a variety of low cost, no travel required options and services for families and the older generation.
+The hall offers a variety of low cost, no travel required options and services for families and the older generation.
 The Hall encourage everyone to get involved with their village and community.

 Digby War Memorial Hall was built in 1966 and opened in 1967.
 However, the hall has not been updated throughout that time until last year when commenced a comprehensive programme of refurbishment.
 Through fundraising and grant applications the building is now wind and water-tight.
 It also has replaced wiring and heating.
-The donation from Riungrose Law has been used on the kitchen, an essential part of the use of the Hall.
+The donation from Ringrose Law has been used in the kitchen, an essential part of the use of the Hall.

 Digby War Memorial Hall is at the centre of the community and is a vital asset to a small, rural village with limited transport links.
-However the hall is showing its age and is in the middle of a comprehensive refurbishment.
+However, the hall is showing its age and is in the middle of comprehensive refurbishment.
 There is much to be done including updating and ensuring that both the bar area and kitchen are fit for purpose and available along with the rest of the hall for future generations.

 Preservation of the hall for the community is without a doubt ‘A Grand Idea’.